 Selling, sharing, and targeted advertising

-Sale: Each of the State Privacy Laws require, to the extent applicable, companies to provide clear and conspicuous notice of and allow consumers to opt out of the “sale” of their personal information.
-In some states, "sale" is defined broadly to include any transfer or disclosure of personal information for either money or other valuable consideration.
+Sale: Each of the United States (US) state privacy laws require, to the extent applicable, companies to provide clear and conspicuous notice of and allow consumers to opt out of the “sale” of their personal information.
+In some US states, "sale" is defined broadly to include any transfer or disclosure of personal information for either money or other valuable consideration.

-Sharing: In California, the CPRA’s amendments to the CCPA also require specific notice and the ability to opt out of the “sharing” of personal information, with “sharing” defined as the disclosure of personal information for “cross-context behavioral advertising” purposes.
+Sharing: In California, the California Privacy Rights Act (CPRA) amendments to the California Consumer Privacy Act (CCPA) also require specific notice and the ability to opt out of the “sharing” of personal information, with “sharing” defined as the disclosure of personal information for “cross-context behavioral advertising” purposes.
 “Cross-context behavioral advertising," in turn, means “the targeting of advertising to a consumer based on the consumer's personal information obtained from the consumer's activity across businesses, distinctly-branded websites, applications, or services, other than the business, distinctly-branded website, application, or service with which the consumer intentionally interacts.”

 You might also be engaged in “targeted advertising,” “sharing,” or “selling” outside of Shopify.
 It’s up to you to assess your legal obligations and make sure you provide consumers with any required notices and the ability to opt-out of those activities, as applicable.